 We use the best indexing techniques combined with advanced data science to monitor the market share of over 15,000 technology products, including Electronic Data Interchange (EDI).
 By scanning billions of public documents, we are able to collect deep insights on every company, with over 100 data fields per company at an average.
 In the Electronic Data Interchange (EDI) category, IBM WebSphere Data Interchange has a market share of about 0.8%.
 Other major and competing products in this category include:

 WebSphere Data Interchange facilitates the creation, deployment, execution, and management of data transformation, and related standards-based processing, between standards-based EDI and XML formats and internal application data formats.
 It also supports other requirements for EDI Trading Partner integration such as standards-based data and syntax validation, trading partner profiles, enveloping, and EDI functional acknowledgment management.

-59% of IBM WebSphere Data Interchange customers are in United States, 6% are in United Kingdom and 6% are in France.
+61% of IBM WebSphere Data Interchange customers are in United States and 8% are in India.

 Of all the customers that are using IBM WebSphere Data Interchange, a majority (75%) are large (>1000 employees), 3% are small (<50 employees) and 12% are medium-sized.

 Of all the customers that are using IBM WebSphere Data Interchange, a majority (66%) are large (>$1000M), 18% are small (<$50M) and 0% are medium-sized.